 The aviation industry has long been a breeding ground for innovation, giving rise to technologies that transcend their original purpose to find applications in various other industries.
 Amid the marvels of modern flight, an often overlooked yet critical component plays a vital role in ensuring safety and efficiency: the aircraft cable.
 From its inception to its diverse applications today, aircraft cable has become an essential part of aviation and beyond – including suspension systems.

 Aircraft cable, commonly known as wire rope, is a type of flexible and strong cable composed of multiple strands of wire twisted together.
 This composition imparts exceptional strength, durability, and flexibility, making it suitable for a wide range of applications.
 Originally developed for aviation purposes, aircraft cable’s unique design and properties have found applications in various industries, including construction, marine, and even architecture.

 Composition and Development

 Aircraft cable is typically composed of several individual wire strands, which are meticulously wound together to form a strong and flexible bundle.
 The term 7×7 and 7×19 refer to the arrangement of these strands.
 In a 7×7 configuration, the cable consists of seven strands, each composed of seven smaller wires.
 This configuration strikes a balance between strength and flexibility, making it suitable for applications that require moderate load-bearing capacity coupled with maneuverability.
 On the other hand, the 7×19 configuration comprises seven strands, each consisting of nineteen smaller wires.
-This configuration offers enhanced flexibility, making it ideal for tasks that demand intricate movements while still maintaining a respectable weight-bearing capacity for larger diameters of cable, but enhanced flexibility where there would be none for those larger diameters.
+This configuration offers not only greater weight-bearing capacity for larger diameters of cable, but enhanced flexibility where there would be none for those larger diameters.

 Historical Significance and Application